Skip to main content

 Ablation or Embolization Treatments for Pancreatic Neuroendocrine Tumor

-Ablation or embolization can sometimes be used to help treat pancreatic neuroendocrine tumor (NET) that has spread to other organs, especially the liver.
-When pancreatic NETs have spread to other sites, these treatments can often reduce tumor size and improve symptoms.
-But these treatments are very unlikely to cure cancers on their own.
+Ablation and embolization treatments are different ways of destroying tumors, rather than removing them with surgery.
+When pancreatic NETs have spread to other sites (for example, the liver), these treatments can often reduce tumor size and improve symptoms.
+Ablation and embolization can also help treat pancreatic NET that has not spread to other organs, and is not able to be surgically removed.
+These treatments are very unlikely to cure cancers on their own.
 They are more likely to be used to help prevent or relieve symptoms, and are often used along with other types of treatment.

 Ablative treatments (ablation)